 Another question asked by the book:

 Do laws and institutions change values, or do values drive laws and institutions?
 Surely there is some reciprocity in this process.
 But the implication is clear enough: that laws need to change to reflect changing social conditions, because that is the only way to change values over time.
 Nam-Cho’s book is one piece of that emerging culture of change and it self-consciously places itself within the social debate.
 It’s non-fictional digressions and footnotes signal the author’s anticipation that the book will receive criticism.
 And it has.
 Apparently there has already been suggestions that a male version of the book should be written to balance or counter Kim Jiyoung, Born 1982.
 The psychiatrist, whose thoughts conclude Nam-Cho’s novel, perhaps exemplify the position of many men at this point.
 He acknowledges that he hadn’t considered the problems faced by women in South Korean society, and the difficulties with his son have made him aware of the challenges women face raising children.
 But his wife’s interest in mathematics puzzles him and the thought that the female therapist who worked for him had value beyond her snappy looks is yet to arrive in his thoughts.
 Nam-Cho’s novel is not a compelling fictional read, but it has compelling sociological value.
 It has clearly struck a chord in South Korea and has started conversations.
-As in Australia this morning, those conversations can make changes happen, which is why this book is important.
+Those conversations can make change happen, which is why this book is important.